Arjun Son of Vyjayanthi

-Arjun Son Of Vyjayanthi (stylized as Arjun S/O Vyjayanthi) is a 2025 Indian Telugu-language action drama film directed by Pradeep Chilukuri and produced by N. T. R. Arts and Ashoka Creations.
+Arjun Son of Vyjayanthi (stylized as Arjun S/O Vyjayanthi) is a 2025 Indian Telugu-language action thriller film directed by Pradeep Chilukuri and produced by N. T. R. Arts and Ashoka Creations.
 The film stars Nandamuri Kalyan Ram and Vijayashanti, alongside Saiee Manjrekar, Sohail Khan, Babloo Prithiveeraj, Srikanth and R. Sarathkumar.
 The music was composed by B. Ajaneesh Lokanath, while cinematography and editing were handled by Ram Prasad and Tammiraju.

 It is a spiritual sequel of 1990 film Karthavyam with Vijayshanti reprised the same role in this movie as Kalyan Ram's mother.

 Arjun S/O Vyjayanthi was released on 18 April 2025 and received mixed reviews from critics.

+Synopsis

+Arjun, an IPS aspirant-turned-kindhearted gangster, learns that Pathan, a notorious terrorist, wants to exact revenge on his mother Vyjayanthi, an honest IPS officer, where he sets out to protect Vyjayanthi.

 Plot

-Arjun, an IPS aspirant-turned-kindhearted gangster, learns that Pathan, a notorious terrorist, wants to exact revenge on his mother Vyjayanthi, an honest IPS officer, where he sets out to protect Vyjayanthi.
+The film begins with Vyjayanthi, an honest and upright police officer who is ready to sacrifice her life for protecting the country.
+Her son Arjun who always wishes her on her birthday, comes with his father, a Navy Officer to wish her.
+But soon, they are stopped by Prakash, a colleague of Vyjayanthi since there was danger in the forest.
+During a crossfire with the goons, Vyjayanthi gets injured and taken to the hospital.